encrypted-tao/encrypted-tao/README.md

 $ ./tao-cli "[your query]"
 ```

-To run the TAO interactive program:
+To run the TAO interactive client:
 ```
 $ ./tao-interactive <host> <port>
 ```